davegage/Assistive-Device-Project/README.md

 # Assistive-Device-Project
 Raspberry Pi Python Files

-Client & Server Program: (Brandon Zeng)
+SSL Client & Server Program: (Brandon Zeng)
--To retrieve contents of "book1" in the client.py terminal type "GET book1" -Press 'q' to quit terminal
--You can add more books by importing book.txt files inside the same folder as server.py
+Must have Python 3.6.* interpreter not 3.7 or above.
+Have the server & client cert, private key in same file as ssl_client and ssl_server.py Need the following packages:
+  -playsound
+  -gTTS
+  -speechrecognition
+  -maybe time?
+-Server and Client Certificates are used for authentication.
+Copied code from https://www.electricmonk.nl/log/2018/06/02/ssl-tls-client-certificate-verification-with-python-v3-4-sslcontext/